Definitions and Interpretation

 3. Obligations of Business Video Experts

-(3.1)Throughout the period of all Production Stages, the Company shall:
+(3.1)Throughout the period of this Agreement the Company shall:

 (3.1.1) provide the Services to the Client;

-(3.1.2) use appropriate techniques and apply appropriate standards to ensure that the Services are provided with the care, skill and diligence required in accordance with the best practice in the Company’s profession;
+(3.1.2) use appropriate techniques and apply appropriate standards to ensure that the Services are provided with the care, skill and diligence required in accordance with the best practice in The Company’ profession;

-(3.1.6) not to do or omit to do any act, the doing of which or the omission of which would or might cause a breach of these terms; and
+(3.1.4) not to do or omit to do any act, the doing of which or the omission of which would or might cause a breach of this Agreement; and

-(3.1.7) comply with the reasonable written instructions of the Client, which may be given from time to time within the parameters of the work agreed to be undertaken and detailed in the Schedule.
+(3.1.5) comply with the reasonable written instructions of the Client, which may be given from time to time within the parameters of the work agreed to be undertaken and detailed in the Schedule.

-(3.2) Where additional work is requested that is outside the parameters of that specifically detailed and agreed to in writing, the Company reserves the right to charge the Client for any such additional work and, where possible, will seek to agree any additional charge with the Client in advance of such work being undertaken.
+(3.2) Where additional work is requested that is outside the parameters of that specifically detailed in the Schedule, the Company reserves the right to charge the Client for any such additional work and, where possible, will seek to agree any additional charge with the Client in advance of such work being undertaken.

-(3.3) Where any or all of the Operatives are employed by the Company, the Company undertakes to the Client, throughout the period of all Services, with regards to those employed Operatives that it shall be responsible for making appropriate deductions for tax and National Insurance contributions from the remuneration it pays the employed Operatives
+(3.3) Where any or all of the Operatives are employed by the Company, the Company undertakes to the Client, throughout the period of the Agreement, with regards to those employed Operatives that it shall be responsible for making appropriate deductions for tax and National Insurance contributions from the remuneration it pays the employed Operatives

 (3.5) The Company undertakes to the Client that it will:

-(3.5.1) maintain appropriate insurance with a reputable insurance company throughout the duration of a project;
+(3.5.1) maintain appropriate insurance with a reputable insurance company throughout the duration of this Agreement;

-(3.5.2) ensure that any Operative holds and maintains appropriate insurance with a reputable insurance company throughout the duration of Services; and
+(3.5.2) ensure that any Operative holds and maintains appropriate insurance with a reputable insurance company throughout the duration of this Agreement; and

-(3.5.3) supply the Client upon request and reasonable notice, with copies of current certificates of insurance for the duration of a project.
+(3.5.3) supply the Client upon request and reasonable notice, with copies of current certificates of insurance for the duration of the Agreement.

 (3.6) The Company will store any raw footage for a period of 12 months from the date of filming without charge.
 Should the Client wish to undertake further work on the raw footage after a period of 12 months from the date of filming, it should confirm this to the Company in writing before the end of the initial 12 month period to ensure that the footage is not deleted.
 The Company reserves the right to charge the Client for storage of raw footage after the initial 12 month period.
 Ownership of and intellectual property rights in the raw footage at all times vests in and remains the property of the Company.